doctrine/orm/docs/en/reference/attributes-reference.rst

 The ``#[InverseJoinColumn]`` is the same as ``#[JoinColumn]`` and is used in the context of a ``#[ManyToMany]`` attribute declaration to specifiy the details of the join table's column information used for the join to the inverse entity.
+This is only required on PHP 8.0, where nested attributes are not yet supported.

-Optional attributes:
+Optional parameters:

 -  **name**: Column name that holds the foreign key identifier for this relation.
 In the context of ``#[JoinTable]`` it specifies the column